Perspective | Navy and Air Force met on 9/11, which meant football was just a small part of the story

-Not surprisingly, all of that went to another level Saturday when Air Force and Navy met in Navy-Marine Corps Memorial Stadium on the 20th anniversary of 9/11.
+Not surprisingly, all of that went to another level Saturday when Air Force and Navy met at Navy-Marine Corps Memorial Stadium on the 20th anniversary of 9/11.
 Like that Tuesday 20 years ago, the day was spectacular: sunny, cool and breezy.
 For everyone old enough to remember — none of whom played in the game — the memories were, to put it mildly, sobering.

-Fortunately, the pregame tributes weren’t over the top — those who understand tragedy don’t feel the need to shout about it.
+Fortunately, the pregame tributes weren’t over-the-top — those who understand tragedy don’t feel the need to shout about it.
 While CBS’s talking heads prattled on during their pregame show about how 9/11 affected them, those involved in the game stuck to basics: a reminder of the Navy and Air Force graduates who died that day, a tribute to first responders and a moment of silence before the national anthem for all of those who died.
 The giant American flag at half-mast hanging at the stadium’s north end was impossible to miss.

 It was all done with dignity and, thankfully, without any speeches.
 But the real choke-up moment came during one of the most underrated of service academy traditions, the “prisoner exchange.”